charludo/barely/docs/plugins/collections.md

 preview: the first few words of the page
 raw: the entire markdown content of the page
 href: link to the page
-title_image: link to image, if title_image was specified on the original page
+image: link to image, if title_image was specified on the original page
 date: modification or creation time of the page
 reading_time: reading time as provided by ReadingTime plugin
 ```